 If you are regular campers, you will save on packing time by maintaining a permanent food pantry containing the kitchen supplies and staple ingredients you would typically use during any given trip.

 Once you have your camping pantry of staples in place, all you need to do is to decide on what is on the menu, replenish the what you are running low on, and add anything additional required for the recipes, such as any spice and sauce mixes.

 If you only need a small amount in the packet, transferring the required quantity into a suitable container, plastic bottle or snap lock bag to reduce the amount you need to pack.

 You should also ensure that your containers and bags are securely closed after use and before being packed for transport to avoid leakage.
 There are things more annoying and frustrating than discovering leaked flour or olive oil all over your container... and beyond, but not many!

-Listed below are the items we typically have packed in our food pantry - all you need to do is start creating your own preferred ingredient list and a list of camping recipes that you all love and that are possible using the equipment above.
+Listed below are products we typically have packed in our food pantry - all you need to do is start creating your own preferred ingredient list and a list of recipes that you all love and that are possible using the equipment above.